 The Moralist: Woodrow Wilson and the World He Made by Patricia O’Toole is a detailed history of Wilson’s political career.
 O’Toole is the author of five books, including When Trumpets Call: Theodore Roosevelt after the White House, and The Five of Hearts: An Intimate Portrait of Henry Adams and His Friends, which was a finalist for the Pulitzer Prize, the National Book Critics Circle Award, and the Los Angeles Times Book Prize.
 She is a former professor in the School of the Arts at Columbia University and a fellow of the Society of American Historians.

 The Moralist is an appropriate title for a Wilson biography.
 It does entail a sense of hubris and also a sense of uncompromising ideals, both of which fit Wilson.
-His Fourteen Points was mocked Cleameaceu — “God gave us the Ten Commandments and we broke them.
+His Fourteen Points was mocked Cleameaceu — “God gave us the Ten Commandments, and we broke them.
 Wilson gives us the Fourteen Points.
 We shall see.”
 Wilson held the world to high ideals yet seemed to miss the mark closer to home.
-Racial equality was the law so Wilson saw it not as a government problem, but as a people problem.
-When he took a position he maintained that position and did not waiver.
-He based his positions on morality, which meant there could not be any compromise; his world was black and white.
+Racial equality was the law, so Wilson saw it not as a government problem, but as a people problem.
+When he took a position, he maintained that position and did not waiver.
+He based his beliefs on morality, which meant there could not be any compromise; his world was black and white.

 Wilson played an important domestic role also.
 He called his domestic program New Freedom.
 He implemented the Federal reserve, changed the tariff system and moved to an income tax.
 The Underwood Act reduced tariffs by 25% and eliminated tariffs on essential goods.
 He joined the progressives in fighting the trusts.
 Wilson also fought to limit child labor and to aid farmers with low-cost loans.